d3x0r/STFRPhysics/AI/Revised/displacement_dynamics_paper.md

 ## 3. The Open Dynamics Problem

 The static displacement geometry developed in the previous section is already constrained enough to recover the weak-field hierarchy, the cumulative displacement \(\Sigma(r)\), and the Newtonian limit.
-What it does not yet provide is the dynamical law from which that geometry follows.
-The function \(D(r,d)\) describes the equilibrium displacement around a stationary source, but it is not yet derived as a solution of a field equation, action principle, or evolution law.
-The task for the remainder of this paper is to formulate that dynamical equation at the correct level: not as a replacement for the full microphysics of matter, but as the law governing the displacement layer specifically.
+In that sense, the framework is not missing a geometric object.
+What remains open is the derivation of the dynamical law from which that geometry follows.
+The function \(D(r,d)\) describes the equilibrium displacement around a stationary source, but it is not yet recovered as the stationary solution of a substrate-derived field equation, action principle, or evolution law.

-That task should be stated at the correct level.
-The displacement equation is not intended to replace the whole microphysics of matter, nor to absorb all of ordinary matter dynamics into a single gravitational master equation.
+That open problem should be stated narrowly.
+The goal is not to replace the full microphysics of matter, nor to absorb all ordinary interactions into a single gravitational master equation.
 One layer contains the ordinary dynamics of matter and interactions within the transport structure.
 The other contains the displacement of the transport structure itself.
-These layers are coupled, but they are governed by different equations.
-The displacement equation only needs to know where masses are and how they move; it does not need to encode the internal structure of each source body.
-In that sense, the field equation belongs specifically to the displacement layer.
+These layers are coupled, but they need not be governed by the same law.
+The displacement equation belongs specifically to the displacement layer.

+Once stated that way, the remaining derivation breaks into three linked but narrower tasks.
+First, one must explain why sustained localized excitation loads the substrate in a way that sources displacement at all, rather than treating mass-sourced displacement as a separate primitive.
+Second, one must derive the nonlinear medium-response law for that displacement, so that the present weak-field retarded scalar equation appears as its first-order limit rather than as the full story.
+Third, one must show how the rotating-source vector branch emerges from the same constitutive structure, so that scalar and vector sectors are not separate constructions patched together after the fact.

+The proposal developed later in this paper is that the right intermediate variable is not bare mass itself but a local substrate-loading or occupancy burden, denoted \(Q_{\mathrm{occ}}\).
+In that language, the remaining closure problem is to derive how sustained excitation closure produces \(Q_{\mathrm{occ}}\), how \(Q_{\mathrm{occ}}\) sources cumulative scalar displacement, how the corresponding loading current sources the vector branch, and how the established static geometry \(D(r,d)\) is recovered as the stationary solution of that common law.
+That is a much narrower target than “derive all of gravity from first principles,” and it is the correct one for the present paper.

 Gravity is not being treated here as a force internal to the transport structure.
 It is the transport structure itself being displaced.
 The task is therefore to propagate information about that displacement causally through the medium, not to reformulate all non-gravitational physics.
-Once this is stated clearly, the target of the field equation becomes narrower and cleaner: it must describe how mass-sourced displacement is communicated through the transport structure at the medium speed \(c\).
-Sections 4 and 5 develop that equation through the retarded displacement map and its local wave-equation equivalent.
+Sections 4 and 5 develop the first part of that program through the retarded displacement map and its local wave-equation equivalent; Section 8 and Appendix B then identify the constitutive and nonlinear steps that remain genuinely open.

 ## 4. Retarded Displacement Map